Pages

 Yesterday evening there were 26409 Subway restaurants in 85 countries, up some from 26347 a few days earlier, making me wonder about the bills-of-fare or plain old menu boards in places like Aruba, Belize and Costa Rica; on the site I found an answer:

-The SUBWAY® chain opened its first restaurant outside the U.S. & Canada in the small Middle Eastern nation of Bahrain in December of 1984.
+The SUBWAY® chain opened its first restaurant outside the U.S. and Canada in the small Middle Eastern nation of Bahrain in December of 1984.
 Since then, the SUBWAY® chain has gone worldwide.

 Wednesday, August 30, 2006